mastercoin-MSC/install-msc/docs/pages/obelisk.rst

   mkdir blockchain/
   sx initchain blockchain/

+Bootstraping Data
+^^^^^^^^^^^^^^^^^

-*Note: If you have a bitcoind bootstrap.dat (can also be downloaded off the PirateBay), then you can bootstrap a blockchain.
+If you have a bitcoind bootstrap.dat, then you can bootstrap a blockchain.
-See /usr/local/libbitcoin/tools/ (run 'sudo make' and see the bootstrap tool).*
+See /usr/local/libbitcoin/tools/ (run 'sudo make' and see the bootstrap tool).

+Alternatively, once 1 worker is up and running/fully synced, you can:

+* Stop that workers 'obworker'
+* copy the blockchain/ directory to the new workers directory
+* start the original worker and then the new worker.

 Running
 ^^^^^^^